Path superposition activating perfect quantum teleportation ability for separable states: Introduction

-Entanglement is a necessary resource to teleport any arbitrary quantum state between two spatially separated parties in the standard teleportation protocol.
-In this work, we investigate whether the requirement of entanglement persists when the superposition of quantum processes is included in the standard quantum teleportation protocol.
-Specifically, we consider two widely studied forms of superposition of quantum processes: superposition of paths and superposition of indefinite causal orders of quantum maps.
-Our findings show that when a superposition of paths is incorporated into the standard quantum teleportation protocol, quantum advantage can be achieved even when the shared states are separable.
-In particular, we find that for a certain class of separable states — including pure product states — teleportation with unit fidelity can be realized with a success probability of $\frac{1}{4}$.
+{As a result, our findings show that} when a superposition of paths is incorporated into the standard quantum teleportation protocol, quantum advantage can be achieved even when the shared states are separable.
+In particular, we find that for a certain class of separable states, including pure product states, teleportation with unit fidelity can be realized with a success probability of ${1}/{4}$.
 In contrast, we find that employing a superposition of indefinite causal orders in the teleportation protocol does not provide any quantum advantage in quantum teleportation when the shared states are pure product states.
 We further analyze two-qubit Werner states, which are mixtures of the maximally entangled state (with mixing probability $p$) and the maximally mixed state.
-Such states are separable for mixing probabilities $p \leq \frac{1}{3}$.
-We find that quantum teleportation assisted by a superposition of paths exhibits quantum advantage for $p > \frac{1}{5}$.
-Lastly, we establish that coherence in the control qubit — which governs the superposition of quantum processes — is both necessary and sufficient to achieve the quantum advantage in quantum teleportation for shared separable states.
-Thus, while entanglement is indispensable in the standard teleportation setting, superposition of paths acts as an alternative quantum resource enabling perfect teleportation even with shared separable states.
+Such states are separable for mixing probabilities $p \leq {1}/{3}$.
+We find that quantum teleportation assisted by a superposition of paths exhibits quantum advantage for $p > {1}/{5}$.
+Lastly, we establish that coherence in the control qubit, which governs the superposition of quantum processes, is both necessary and sufficient to achieve the quantum advantage in quantum teleportation for shared separable states.
+Thus, while entanglement is indispensable in the standard teleportation setting, superposition of paths acts as an alternative quantum resource enabling { unit-fidelity teleportation, with nonzero probability conditional on measurement outcomes, even when separable states are being shared.}